minhajfalaki/ROS-Self-driving-car/README.md

 For creating datasets we can use 'Dataset_creater.py'

-We finally created 20000 trainable datasets
+We finally created 20000 trainable datasets.

+asdad